MediciHouse07/Learning_Records/FM_05_statistics_110.md

 2635 mins, MGF determines distribution;
 2744 mins, MGF make sum of independent r.v. easy, TBR convolution, TBR C(9,10)=0;

-2022/07/19:

-0000<->1648

-- geommetric and exponential,  both memoriless distribution in discrete world and continuous world
-- aha moment is a memoriless case
-- proof of exponential is the only memoriless in continuous case
-- TBRT
-- G(m/n t)
-- G is continuous so you can swap and function G

-2022/07/20:

-1648<->3148

-- 1730 mins moment generating function
-- M(t)=E(etX)
-- taylor series, take derivattive and set it as 0, cef of t^n/nfactorial
-- SIGMAx^nt^n/nfactorial
-- real analysis, and infinite sum
-- MGF determines distribution
-- independent, you can split the product
-- bernp, MGF
-- and thus binomial

 ### Lecture 18 <br>
 2022/03/14: 💫 MGF [Financial math expectation problems](https://github.com/MediciHouse07/Learning_Records/blob/main/finance_math.md#lecture-3-) <br>